 Under study

-Some findings show PAM50 (Prosigna) may help identify which ER-positive breast cancers may benefit from hormone therapy beyond 5 years [53].
+PAM50 (Prosigna) is under study to see whether or not it may help identify ER-positive breast cancers that may benefit from hormone therapy beyond 5 years [44].